 - 1. The right of inspection comprises that, within twenty (20) working days after the publication date of the grade, students will be given the opportunity to inspect: - their assessed answers to the written examination or written part of an examination; - the examination (e.g. written examination, assignments) itself within the framework of the study materials and learning goals of the course concerned; and - the norms applicable to the assessment thereof; and - the answer key to the assessed written examination. - 2.
 Students will be provided with information regarding to the inspection date, time and location by the MURA programme office no later than ten (10) working days before the date of inspection.
 Within five (5) working days after such announcement, students need to sign up for the inspection. - 3.
-Objections regarding the assessment of the individual examination have to be submitted in writing during the inspection or within a maximum of three (3) working days after the inspection, according to the instructions communicated in the syllabus and/or on the MURA Electronic Learning Environment CANVAS. - 4.
+Objections regarding the assessment of the individual examination have to be submitted in writing during the inspection or within a maximum of three (3) working days after the inspection, according to the instructions communicated in the syllabus and/or on the MURA Electronic Learning Environment Canvas. - 4.
 The course coordinator must react on each submitted objection within ten (10) working days after receipt of the objection. - 5.
-Within the given period of time, as stated in under paragraph 1 of this Article, a student will be given a second opportunity to exercise the right of inspection, provided that the student can demonstrate the inability to exercise this right in the first instance due to circumstances beyond the student's control.
-The student must have reported the inability with due rapidity to the course coordinator, however in any case within five (5) working days after the date of inspection was provided. - 6.
+Within the period specified in paragraph 1 of this Article, a student will be given a second opportunity to exercise the right of inspection, provided that the student can demonstrate that circumstances beyond the student's control prevented the student from exercising this right in the first instance.
+The student must have reported the inability promptly to the course coordinator, however in any case within five (5) working days after the date of inspection was provided. - 6.
 In case there cannot be reached an agreement between the student and the course coordinator or in case the student does not agree with the decision from the course coordinator on the complaint, the student may submit an objection to the Board of Examiners (BoE) within ten (10) working days after the course coordinator reacted to the student.
 The objection has to be lodged by e-mail at the MURA programme office.
 In case of an objection against the decision of a course coordinator who serves as a member of the Board of Examiners, this Board of Examiners' member will abstain from any involvement in the objection procedure.